What is Constipation?

 Can you Get Irritable Bowel Syndrome (IBS) from Food Poisoning?

 IBS is a long-term complication of food poisoning.
 It is characterized by alternate bouts of diarrhea followed by constipation.
 This is also called as post-infectious irritable bowel syndrome (PI-IBS).
-Post-infectious Irritable Bowel Syndrome is associated with abdominal pain, discomfort and diarrhea.
-This can be prevented by maintaining adequate diet and regime.
+Post-infectious Irritable Bowel Syndrome is associated with abdominal pain, discomfort, and diarrhea.
+This can be prevented by maintaining an adequate diet and regime.

-The Possibility of Developing IBS Depends upon the Following Factors:
+The Possibility of Developing IBS Depends upon the Following Factors;

 - Infectivity of the toxin